zygis009/insohack/README.md

 cd insohack
 python server.py
 ```
-Make sure the server is available in the internet and add that url in the environment variables
+Make sure the server is available in the internet and add that url with endpoint /webhook in the environment variables

 ### Call endpoint
 Call the POST /create-call endpoint to start a call